JSON schema format

 appliesTo

-Specifies a JSON object containing two lists, principalTypes and resourceTypes, which contain the principal and resources entity types, respectively, that can accompany the action in an authorization request.
+Specifies a JSON object containing principalTypes, resourceTypes, and context which contain the principal, resources, and context entity types, respectively, that can accompany the action in an authorization request.

 • If either the principalTypes or resourceTypes components is given with an empty list [], the associated action is not permitted in an authorization request with any entities of that category.
 This effectively means that the action will not be used in an authorization request at all.
 This makes sense for actions that act as groups for other actions.

 The following example actions snippet shows three actions.
 The first action, read, is an action group for the other two.
 It cannot appear in an authorization request because its principalTypes and resourceTypes components are [].
 The second action, viewPhoto, is a member of the read action group, and expects that any request with this action will have a principal entity of type User and a resource entity of type Photo.
 The third action, listAlbums, also a member of the read group, expects that a request with that action will have a principal entity of type User and a resource entity of type Account.
 Notice that for both of the latter two actions, the group membership only requires giving the ID of the action – "read" – and not the type.
 This is because the validator knows that all action groups must have type Action, and by default the action will be within the current namespace.
-To declare membership in an action group in a different namespace you need to include "type": "My::NameSpace::Action" alongside the "id" portion, where My::NameSpace is the different namespace.
+To declare membership in an action group in a different namespace you need to include "type": "My::Namespace::Action" alongside the "id" portion, where My::Namespace is the different namespace.

 "actions": {